openequella/openequella.github.io/guides/WorkflowModerationGuide.md

 [Manage tasks](#manage-tasks)

 ## Workflow moderation overview
-An EQUELLA workflow is a process whereby a new resource must pass through one or more stages of review or moderation before becoming fully available.
+An openEQUELLA workflow is a process whereby a new resource must pass through one or more stages of review or moderation before becoming fully available.
 The process automatically notifies users when they must moderate the resource.
 A workflow is associated with a collection and can be a simple one-step review or complex multi-step editorial and technical review comprising multiple publication paths.

-An EQUELLA workflow provides a structure for an institution’s quality assurance processes.
+An openEQUELLA workflow provides a structure for an institution’s quality assurance processes.
 Workflows are used to record the outcomes of each moderation task review and move resources through the review process based on these outcomes.
 Workflows are typically created by the Content Administrator, who designates reviewers (moderators) and determines the structure of the workflow.

 The purpose of this guide is to explain the moderation and review process and demonstrate to users how to perform workflow moderation tasks.

-Please note that this guide has been developed to best reflect the full capabilities of EQUELLA, and as such may differ from your own installation.
+Please note that this guide has been developed to best reflect the full capabilities of openEQUELLA, and as such may differ from your own installation.
 Contact the system administrator for access to extra features or to reconfigure your installation.

 ## The workflow process
 A workflow is typically created by a content administrator as an ordered process that has rules for passing a resource from one step to the next.
 The content administrator designates users, groups or roles to a moderation task to create workflow task moderators.
 Workflow task moderators can be allocated to multiple moderation tasks with moderator options determined by the workflow creator that can include: rejection, modification, acceptance by one group member or acceptance by all group members.